 This app is confusing and hard to use.
 A friend sent me a Dropbox link of a song file, and when I clicked on it I got the option to either get the song in the browser or “download the app,” which I had already done.
 I clocked the latter option, and it just brought me to the App Store.
 When I clicked open no notice appeared about the download; it just took me to the app.
 As far as I can tell there’s no way to search through emails or Facebook messenger from the Dropbox app to download the link.
 I then went back to the link and clicked the other option, “open in browser,” which took me to a playable file but again gave me no options to download the file.
 I’ve always had problems with Dropbox, and the only time I use it is when someone shares something with me on it.
 This was one of those times, and though this was my first time using the iPhone app, I came away from it disappointed as usual.

-• Turn receipts, whiteboards, and notes into PDFs with doc scanner
+• A document scanner to turn receipts, documents, whiteboards, and notes into PDFs.

 Sign up now for your free Dropbox Plus trial.
 You'll have room for all your files, and space to spare, with 2,000 GB of storage.
 Our latest sync technology can automatically move stale items off your computer and to the cloud.
 And Dropbox Rewind lets you roll back any file, folder, or your entire account, up to 30 days.